fsparv/EasierMock/README.md

 This is a small add on to the wonderful [EasyMock](http://www.easymock.org/) library.
 Although easy mock is relatively slick and was a big improvement in terms of ease of setup for mock objects, I have chosen a particular usage pattern and boiled away the remaining boiler plate code using annotations.
-You may use it according to the terms of the Apache Software Licesnse version 2.0 (see LICENSE.txt for details)
+You may use it according to the terms of the Apache Software Licesnse version 2.0 (see LICENSE.txt for details).
+The examples below are written for Junit but recent tests seem to indicate that everything except Beantester.java works on TestNG as well.

 Installation
 -----